top of page

 But the crowd is into their team.
 The band fires up the sound and gets everyone into the action.
 The stadium alone deserves a low rating, but the atmosphere makes up for the lack of facilities.

-The stadium also has a new state-of-the-art Daktronics multi-media display system, featuring a high definition video screen and scoreboard that enhances the action.
+The stadium also has a multi-media display system, featuring a high definition video screen and scoreboard that enhances the action.

 Neighborhood 3

-There is no real neighborhood per se around Alumni Stadium.
-The stadium sits off the very busy DuPont Highway.
-You can see the Dover Mall and Dover International Speedway from your seats.
-I even heard a stock car screaming around the speedway as I walked towards the game.
-A closed big box store is located right next to the north stand, with another still opened store nearby as well.
-So if you need pet supplies you will be good to go.
+You won’t find a quaint college town neighborhood here.
+Alumni Stadium sits right off the very busy DuPont Highway.
+From your seat, you can see the Dover Mall and the Dover International Speedway.
+I once even heard a stock car screaming around the track while walking up to the stadium.
+A produce store sits right next to the north stand, with another still open store nearby, so you’re good to go if you need pet supplies.

 Fans 4

-The fans are enthusiastic even when the team is not living up to expectations.
-The amazing band, cheerleaders, and dance team help the fans get energized.
+The fans are enthusiastic, even when the team isn’t meeting expectations.
+The excellent band, cheerleaders, and dance team help keep the energy levels high and the fans engaged.

 Access 4